SpaceLearner/SessionRec-pytorch/README.md

 ## Introduction

 This is the implementation of **Learning Multi-granularity User Intent Unit for Session-based Recommendation** from WSDM 2022 and some other session-based recommendation baselines.
 We mainly follow the implementation of lessr.
-(KDD 2020)
+(Handling Information Loss of Graph Neural Networks for Session-based Recommendation, KDD 2020)

 ## Dataset